ksceriath/resources/Linearizability.md

 => Any read should necessarily see the most recent write

-*A linearlizable system cannot have reads served locally from a replica - a more recent commited value might be visible to the replica and hence its not strong consistency.*
+*A linearlizable system cannot have reads served locally from a replica - a more recent committed value might be visible to the replica and hence its not strong consistency.*